lamhq/tech-notes/pages/software-engineering/modeling/uml.md

 - **Activity diagram:** Show workflow, interaction between software and human activities, context for use cases, and details of complex use cases.
 - **State diagram:** Useful for concepts with interesting life cycles and state changes.

-It’s important to keep the notation to a minimum.
-Don’t introduce anything that is specific to the software implementation.
+It's important to keep the notation to a minimum.
+Don't introduce anything that is specific to the software implementation.

 ### Design